The lowdown (in their own words...)

 If the firm were a fictional character it would be...

 Tracing back its roots over 250 years, London-based Fladgate is organised into three departments: corporate, real estate and litigation.
-The firm has 74 partners and 81 other UK fee earners, and advises a wide range of corporate, institutional and private clients on their business and personal interests.
+The firm advises a wide range of corporate, institutional and private clients on their business and personal interests.

 The star performers

-Banking and litigation: investment and retail; Commercial contracts; Commercial property; Corporate restructuring and insolvency; Employment: employers; Family; Flotations: small and mid-cap; Fraud: civil; Gaming and betting; M&A: smaller deals, up to £50m; Media and entertainment (including media finance); Mining and minerals; Personal tax, trusts and probate; Planning; Professional negligence; Property finance; Property litigation; Sport.
+Commercial contracts; Commercial property: corporate occupiers; Construction (contentious); Family; Flotations: small and mid-cap; Fraud: civil; Gaming and betting; Immigration: human rights, appeals and overstay; Media and entertainment (including media finance); Mining and minerals; Oil and gas; Personal tax, trusts and probate; Property finance; Property litigation; Residential property; Sport

 A day in the life of...